Ford Fiesta review - Interior, design and technology

 The bigger change to the Fiesta’s design is on the inside, though.
 There are fewer hard, scratchy plastics in there, replaced with soft-touch materials and a newer, more modern layout.
 A large, tablet-style touchscreen sits on top of the dash, just like in the Citroen C3 and Hyundai i20, with the heater controls placed lower down.
 It means the Fiesta is a far cry from the previous version covered in buttons and switches, and it feels more upmarket as a result.
 The SEAT Ibiza still wins for material quality and simple design, though.

-Entry-level Trend cars feature 16-inch alloys as standard, plus air-conditioning, Bluetooth and a 4.2-inch TFT display screen.
-The expected best-selling Titanium model adds rear parking sensors, cruise control and a 8.0-inch touchscreen display with Ford’s SYNC 3 software.
+Entry-level Trend cars feature 16-inch alloys as standard, plus air-conditioning, Bluetooth and a 8.0-inch touchscreen.
+The expected best-selling Titanium model adds rear parking sensors, cruise control and Ford’s SYNC 3 software with sat-nav.
 Move up to ST-Line X and you get 18-inch alloys, partial leather-trimmed sports seats and a B&O Premium audio system.

 Sat-nav, stereo and infotainment